s-rathyen/s-rathyen.github.io/essays/smart-questions.md

 ---

 ## Learn By Example
 This time, let's look at an elevated version of Mr. X's question.
 Below is another question posted on Stack Overflow.
-Ironically, I found this smart question by pasting the heading of Mr. X's "not-so-smart" one.
+Ironically, I found this smart question by pasting the heading of Mr. X's "not-so-smart" one into Google.

 #### <b>Title:</b> CSS dropdown menu transition
 <blockquote>